marvani88/HF_GWAS/README.md

 The perl script for final QC checks before imputation was created by the McCarthy group and modified as appropriate: https://www.well.ox.ac.uk/~wrayner/tools/#Checking

+The R scripts to run SAIGE (step1_fitNULLGLMM.R and step2_SPAtests.R) were obtained as part of the SAIGE R package (https://github.com/weizhouUMICH/SAIGE)